soumyadipdas37/finescoop.github.io/source/_posts/moment_man_in_patriot_prayer_hat_is_shot_dead_in_portland_amid_clashes_with_blm_and_trump_fans.md

 Shocking moment Russian Su-27 crosses in front of US B-52

+Dozens of caravans parked on field for Wellingborough horse fair

 Russian war planes get unnervingly close to American B-52

-Dozens of caravans parked on field for Wellingborough horse fair
+MAGA caravan sprays 'ball bearings' at BLM protesters in Portland

 Private bullet plane revealed: Otto Aviation Group LLC

 Trump caravan trucks drive through protesters in Portland

-MAGA caravan sprays 'ball bearings' at BLM protesters in Portland

 Impressive duck flies 60mph on the motorway with traffic

-Hordes of Trump fans drive into Portland and face off with BLM
+LeBron James pays tribute to Black Panther star Chadwick Boseman

 Saturday marked the 95th night of unrest in Portland since the police killing of George Floyd in Minneapolis.